sous-chefs/stunnel/README.md

 Chef cookbook to install and configure stunnel

-## LWRP
+## Resources

-An LWRP is provided for defining stunnel connections.
+An `stunnel_connection` resource is provided for defining stunnel connections.
 As a client:
 ```ruby
 include_recipe 'stunnel'